 What caused this deluge?

-Sources of disenchantment Of course, the sense of disenchantment has been palpable for a while, and one could easily point at many possible sources of it: slowdown in growth rates over the past three years, a non-communicative Prime Minister indicating a leadership vacuum, and to top it all - corruption scandals.
+Of course, the sense of disenchantment has been palpable for a while, and one could easily point at many possible sources of it: slowdown in growth rates over the past three years, a non-communicative Prime Minister indicating a leadership vacuum, and to top it all - corruption scandals.
 This general sense of malaise and disenchantment created an open terrain for pundits to trot out their own pet theories.
 For example, that the Congress-led United Progressive Alliance (UPA) government killed growth by creating disincentives for investment – both domestic and multinational.
 Or, through a programme of redistribution, they snuffed out individual initiative and also created unsustainable fiscal deficits.
 In addition to all this, the government could not hold inflation, especially food price inflation, at bay.

 But is this what an average voter cares about?
 All those who turned against the previous government were not the readers of Business pages who worried about the investment climate or the deficits.
 They felt let down.
 Why?